A closed-form filter for binary time series: Introduction

-with dependence structure as defined by the directed acyclic graph displayed in Figure \ref{F_mod1}.
-In \eqref{eq1}, $ \Phi_m(\bB_t\bF_t\btheta_{t}; \bB_t\bV_t\bB_t)$ is the cumulative distribution function of the $\mbox{N}_m({\bf 0},\bB_t\bV_t\bB_t)$ evaluated at $\bB_t\bF_t\btheta_{t}$, with $\bB_t=\mbox{diag}(2y_{1t}-1, \ldots, 2y_{mt}-1)$ denoting the $m \times m$ sign matrix associated with $\by_t$, which defines the multivariate probit likelihood in equation \eqref{eq1}.
-Model \eqref{eq1}--\eqref{eq2} is a natural generalization of univariate probit models to multivariate settings, as we will clarify in equations \eqref{eq3}--\eqref{eq5}.
-The quantities $\bF_t,\bV_t, \bG_t, \bW_t, \ba_0$ and $\bP_0$ define, instead, known matrices controlling the location, scale and dependence structure in the state-space model \eqref{eq1}--\eqref{eq2}.
+Model \eqref{eq1}--\eqref{eq2} generalizes univariate dynamic probit models to multivariate settings, as we will clarify in equations \eqref{eq3}--\eqref{eq5}.
+The quantities $\bF_t,\bV_t, \bG_t, \bW_t, \ba_0$ and $\bP_0$ denote, instead, known matrices controlling the location, scale and dependence structure in the state-space model \eqref{eq1}--\eqref{eq2}.
 Estimation and inference for these matrices is, itself, a relevant problem which can be addressed both from a frequentist and a Bayesian perspective.
 Yet our focus is on providing exact results for inference on state variables and prediction of future binary events under \eqref{eq1}--\eqref{eq2}.
-Hence, consistent with the classical Kalman filter \citep{kalman1960}, we rely on known system matrices $\bF_t,\bV_t, \bG_t, \bW_t, \ba_0$ and $\bP_0$.
-Nonetheless, results on marginal likelihoods, which can be used in parameter estimation, are provided in Section \ref{subsec:Smoothing}.
+Therefore, consistent with the classical Kalman filter \citep{kalman1960}, we rely on known system matrices $\bF_t,\bV_t, \bG_t, \bW_t, \ba_0$ and $\bP_0$.
+Nonetheless, novel results on marginal likelihoods, which can be used in parameter estimation, are provided in Sect.~\ref{subsec:Smoothing}.